 To improve the knowledge about purebred dogs through the collection and dissemination among membership and the public of information and knowledge considered beneficial to the purebred dog.
 Educating club members and the public at large in the benefits of purebred dogs.

 Monthly meetings are held on the second Monday of March, April, May, September, November, December and will be for members only.

 Conformation Dog Show and Agility Trial Dates

 Event will held at the Orono Fairgrounds in Orono.
 Spectators are welcome – free admission.
-Stay tuned for more information in the new year…
+Check out our SHOW page for more information when available….